C-N-G/swtc-site/vault/Roles/Agents/Assistant.md

 team: Loyalist
 type: Agent
 flavour: Can I get you a coffee, sir?
-ability: |
-  "You start knowing an Agent player (not yourself) and their role.
-If you die, they become malfunctioning."
+ability: You start knowing an Agent player (not yourself) and their role.
+If you die, they become malfunctioning.
 orderType: role_with_starting_info
 attributes:
   - Human